Jack Suwinski Player Props: Pirates vs. Cardinals

 - Suwinski leads Pittsburgh with 36 hits, batting .235 this season with 18 extra-base hits.

-- In eight games this season, he has gone deep (16.7%, and 6% of his trips to the plate).
+- He has gone deep in 16.7% of his games this season, and 6% of his plate appearances.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.